realmagicgreen/magicgreen-jekyll/_posts/2018-05-19-trash-hero.md

 The Trash Hero movement is a global phenomena and is growing bigger.
 They [educate](https://trashhero.org/edu/) and act.

 In Bali too, people are taking it in their own hands.
-It's Sunday and at the [Bajra Sandhi Monument](https://goo.gl/maps/NB3moggeHCz) you can see a bunch of poeple wearing yellow T-shirts walking around with recycled rice bag and picking up the plastic trash.
+It's Sunday and at the [Bajra Sandhi Monument](https://goo.gl/maps/NB3moggeHCz) you can see a bunch of people wearing yellow T-shirts walking around with recycled rice bag and picking up the plastic trash.

-They are part of their local group, [Trash Hero Sanur](http://chapter.trashhero.org/chapters/sanur), which is supported by the following sponsors: Asli Desain, Cafe Locca Hostel, Sweet Magnolia, the Green Team Sanur...
+They are part of their local group, [Trash Hero Sanur](http://chapter.trashhero.org/chapters/sanur), which is supported by the following sponsors: **Asli Desain, Cafe Locca Hostel, Sweet Magnolia, the Green Team Sanur**...